kristofmulier/convertpdf-gpt/README.md

 Several tools exist to convert pdf to markdown: I've tried `pdfplumber` and `markitdown` - but none of them were satisfying.
 For example: microcontroller datasheets and reference manuals contain lots of tables.
 These tools fail to convert them properly.
 Maybe it's due to the buildup of the pdf-file?
 Whatever it is - I want a more robust conversion strategy.

 ChatGPT does a tremendous job converting pdf page screenshots to markdown.
 The beauty of a screenshot is that it rules out any problems related to internal pdf buildup: a screenshot is a screenshot - period.
 However, it isn't feasible to feed 500 screenshots manually to ChatGPT.
-So I created this `convertpdf-gpt` project to do that automatically.
+So I created this `convertpdf-gpt` project to do that automatically (note: using the ChatGPT API costs some money, but it's less than one dollar per 100 pages).

 &nbsp;
 ## 1. Quick Start Guide